-More and more companies are offering professional development (PD) programs for employees: 88% of tech companies who participated in our 2020 OneRange survey reported offering such a benefit.
-This trend only accelerated during the Great Resignation as employers fought to attract and retain talented workers with increasingly competitive perks and benefits packages.
+More and more companies are offering upskilling programs for employees: 88% of tech companies who participated in our 2020 OneRange survey reported offering such a benefit.
+This trend only accelerated during the pandemic and ensuing Great Resignation as employers fought to attract and retain talented workers with increasingly competitive perks and benefits packages.

 This is great news for workers everywhere!
 However, the sad reality is that these benefits often go underutilized.

-This isn’t because employees aren’t interested – it’s more often due to poor communication, logistical hurdles, and other errors in management.
+This isn’t because employees aren’t interested – it’s more often due to poor communication, logistical hurdles, and other barriers.

-The good news is these errors are largely preventable with careful planning, a little elbow grease, and a great technology partner.
+The good news is these barriers can be minimized with careful planning, a little elbow grease, and a great technology partner.

 1. Make it official